GenericMappingTools/gmt/doc/rst/source/rose.rst

     diagram instead of sector diagram.

 .. |Add_-B| replace:: |Add_-B_links| Remember that "x" here is radial distance and "y" is azimuth.
-The ylabel may be used to plot a figure caption.
+The y label may be used to plot a figure caption.
 The scale bar length is determined by the radial gridline spacing.
 .. include:: explain_-B.rst_
     :start-after: **Syntax**